 The latest addition to our innovative motion-correction software, this ground-breaking technology further reduces image artefacts caused by patient movement.
 With iNav, you can expect clearer visualisation of intricate structures, leading to more precise diagnoses.

-“I have been playing with the updated iNav.
+“I have been playing with the updated iNAV.
 It is amazing!
-I was genuinely astonished with the quality of the T2W scans on a fidgety patient today.
+I was genuinely astonished by the quality of the T2W scans on a fidgety patient today.
 Based on the amount of motion, I was expecting the scan to look like mush, but it was beautiful.
 It looked better than the T1s!
 I’m very impressed with what you guys have done.” 👏

 Ben Anghileri, BVetMed MRCVS Clinical Director, Oakham Veterinary Hospital